airm-o/atmonto2airm/README.md

-ATMONTO2AIRM | A Reference Alignment between the NASA ATM Ontolgy and AIRM-O
+ATMONTO2AIRM | Reference Alignment between the NASA ATM Ontolgy and AIRM-O
 ===

 Please cite this alignment using the following format: